The Next Generation of AHRI’s Directory of Certified Product Performance

 Accurate Regulatory Reporting

 Because AHRI reports certification information to the Department of Energy on a daily basis, it is imperative that the information be readily accessible and accurate.
-The current Directory’s limited data entry capabilities results in a significant number of errors that must be corrected and submitted to DOE.
-The new directory makes it easier for participants to load data in a secure, accurate manner.
+The old Directory’s limited data entry capabilities resulted in a significant number of errors that had to be corrected and submitted to DOE.
+The new Directory makes it easier for participants to load data in a secure, accurate manner.

 Building for the Future